shsjung/simple-burst-interface/README.md

 2. Read and Write Operations:

-   - The SBI supports both read and write operations, buth they cannot occur simultaneously.
+   - The SBI supports both read and write operations, but they cannot occur simultaneously.

 ### Signals: